hussainnhere/ash-vision/README.md

 ## 🚀 Features

-- **Real-time Facial Analysis**: Advanced face detection and measurement using face-api.js
+- **Real-time Facial Analysis**: Advanced face detection and measuremen
 - **Biometric Metrics**: 8 key measurements including symmetry, proportions, jawline definition, and more
 - **Dynamic Recommendations**: Personalized hair, eyewear, and grooming strategies based on YOUR specific metrics
 - **Export Results**: Download your analysis as a professional report